Llanthony Secunda Priory’s grounds are open all year round.

 Dogs are welcome

 Dogs are welcome at Llanthony; our open grounds are a great place for exercise.
 However, please pick up after your dog and keep your dog under control at all times.
+Dogs are not allowed inside the buildings (except guide and assistance dogs).

 The nearest bus stops are Sainsbury’s Supermarket, and Spa Road, on the A4301 by Gloucester Quays: